Safeguarding Children and Child Protection Guidelines for School Staff and Visitors

 Types of Abuse

-Physical abuse:
+Physical abuse

-Can range from: over-chastisement, slapping with the hand, a belt, a stick or other object, to shaking, punching or throwing a child across the room.
-It can lead directly to neurological damage, physical injuries, disability or – at the extreme – death.
+Can range from:- over-chastisement, slapping with the hand, a belt, a stick or other object, to shaking, punching or throwing a child across the room.
+It can lead directly to neurological damage, physical injuries, disability or at the extreme death.
 Harm may be caused by the abuse itself and by abuse taking place in a wider family or institutional context of conflict and aggression.
 It also includes a parent/carer fabricating symptoms of or inducing illness in a child.
-Some physical abuse is reactive; some may be clearly premeditated with intent to cause harm.
+Some physical abuse is reactive, some may be clearly premeditated with intent to cause harm.

-Can range from: ignoring a child’s developmental needs to not feeding or clothing her/him adequately and not properly supervising her/him.
+Can range from ignoring a child’s developmental needs to not feeding or clothing her/him adequately and not properly supervising her/him.
 Persistent neglect can lead to serious impairment of health and development, and long-term difficulties with social functioning, relationships and educational progress.
-Neglect may occur by omission or commission – it is important that problems for a child’s parent do not obscure neglect of a child in the family.
+Neglect may occur by omission or commission it is important that problems for a child’s parent do not obscure neglect of a child in the family.
 Unborn babies may now be regarded as suffering neglect due to maternal substance misuse.
 Note: St. Helens use the Graded Care Profile 2 Assessment Tool to assess neglect

-Sexual Abuse:
+Sexual Abuse

-Is the involvement of a child or adolescent in sexual activities that s/he does not understand, cannot give consent to and which are not acceptable by in our society.
-This includes: inappropriate touching, taking of obscene photographs, producing/trading in indecent images of children (including via the Internet), as well as attempted or actual sexual intercourse; adverse effects may endure into adulthood.
+Is the involvement of a child or adolescent in sexual activities that she/he does not understand, cannot give consent to and which are not acceptable by in our society.
+This includes: inappropriate touching, taking of obscene photographs, producing/trading in indecent images of children (including via the Internet), as well as attempted or actual sexual intercourse, adverse effects may endure into adulthood.
 Sexual abuse can be carried out by women and other children as well as men.

-Emotional Abuse:
+Emotional Abuse

 Ranges from rejection, refusing to show a child love or affection, making a child unhappy by continually belittling her/him or verbally abusing her/him.
 It has an important impact on a developing child’s mental health, behaviour and self-esteem.
 It may also include developmentally inappropriate expectations including overly high expectations which the child cannot fulfil.
 Domestic abuse, adult mental health problems and parental substance misuse may be features in families where children are exposed to such abuse.
 Emotional abuse may occur by omission or commission and it is important the problems of or a child’s parents do not obscure professional views of their child’s emotional development.
 Serious bullying, causing a child to feel frightened or in danger may be regarded as emotional abuse.